stevejobws/HINGRL/README.md

 The required dependencies for HINGRL  are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.

 ### Contacts
-If you have any questions or comments, please feel free to email BoWei Zhao (stevejobwes[at]gmail[dot]com).
+If you have any questions or comments, please feel free to email BoWei Zhao (stevejobwes@gmail.com).